Dally M Medal

 The Dally M Medal is awarded each year (annually) to the player voted for as the 'Player of the year' over the National Rugby League (NRL) regular season.
 The awards are named in honour of Australian former rugby league great Herbert Henry "Dally" Messenger.
 The award has existed since 1979, but has only been adopted as the official award for the Player of the Year in the NRL since 1998.
 Prior to that the official Player of the Year, in both the New South Wales and the Brisbane Rugby Leagues, received the Rothmans Medal whilst the Dally M Medal was awarded by the Daily Mirror newspaper.

 Voting

-After each game, rugby league sports commentators vote to award three votes to the best player, two votes to the second-best player, and one vote to the third-best player.
-Additionally, a player will lose three votes for each week of suspension that he incurs during the season.
-The votes for each round are made public up to Round 12 (26-round season), then are kept secret; this allows the final winner to be kept secret until the Dally M Awards ceremony.
+After each game, two independent judges each separately nominate three players as the best on the field.
+Each judge assigns three points to the best player of the match, two points to the second-best player, and one point to the third-best player.
+Additionally, a player will lose six votes for each week of suspension that he incurs during the season.
+Any player who is suspended from two matches or more in any one season is automatically ineligible for the award.
+The votes for each round are made public up to Round 12 (halfway through a 26-round season), then are kept secret; this allows the final winner to be kept secret until the Dally M Awards ceremony.